ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 20.20.20.0      0.0.0.0         255.255.255.0   U     0      0        0 vlan1
 ```
 3. Run Netcat to check if you can send logs to a specific remote port of Splunk server.
-To test if you can reach a UDP remote port, run the following and then search in Splunk with `HOST=f5serv1* f5serv1-UDP`.
+To test if you can reach a UDP remote port, run the following and then search in Splunk with `HOST=f51* f51-UDP`.
 ```
-user@f5serv1:Active:In Sync] ~ # route echo '<0>f5serv1-UDP' | nc -w 1 -u 10.10.10.1 9514
+# route echo '<0>f51-UDP' | nc -w 1 -u 10.10.10.1 9514
 ```
-To test if you can reach a TCP remote port, run the following and then search in Splunk with `HOST=f5serv1* f5serv1-TCP`.
+To test if you can reach a TCP remote port, run the following and then search in Splunk with `HOST=f51* f51-TCP`.
 ```
-user@f5serv1:Active:In Sync] ~ # route echo '<0>f5serv1-TCP' | nc -w 1 -t 10.10.10.1 9515
+# route echo '<0>f51-TCP' | nc -w 1 -t 10.10.10.1 9515
 ```
 4. You can also do a tcpdump to check if you can send logs to a specific remote port of Splunk server.
 Run the following in one terminal to monitor TCP port;
 ```
-user@f5serv1:Active:In Sync] ~ # tcpdump -A -nni vlan1 host 10.10.10.1 and port 9515
+# tcpdump -A -nni vlan1 host 10.10.10.1 and port 9515
 ```
 While tcpdump is running, open another terminal and run the following and check if this log shows in tcpdump output.
-Also check /var/log/ltm and search in Splunk server with `HOST=f5serv1* DUMPLING`.
+Also check `/var/log/ltm` and search in Splunk server with `HOST=f51* DUMPLING`.
 ```
-user@f5serv1:Active:In Sync] ~ # logger -p local0.notice "DUMPLING”
+# logger -p local0.notice "DUMPLING”
 ```
-If nc or tcpdump works, it means F5 can send logs to specific Splunk ports without any issue.
-If any of them did not worked, revisit "Check Network Connectivity" section above.
+If `nc` or `tcpdump` works, it means F5 can send logs to specific Splunk ports without any issue.
+If any of them did not worked, check "Check Network Connectivity" section again.

 ---

 ### B. Add Splunk on F5
 1. In F5, check `syslog-ng` global and local configuration;
 ```
-[user@f5serv1:Active:In Sync] ~ # cat /var/run/config/syslog-ng.conf
+# cat /var/run/config/syslog-ng.conf
 ```
 Check default log path of SYSLOG, APM and ASM;
 SYSLOG  -> # local0.*